-Yes, the Committee meets once per month during the academic year and the deadline to submit is 3 weeks prior to each meeting.
+For studies requiring full committee review, the Committee meets once per month during the academic year, and the deadline to submit is 3 weeks prior to each meeting.
 See Deadlines & Meeting Dates for the current submission schedule.
 Please note that the Committee does not meet during the months of January, June, or July.

-How soon after the meeting will I hear from the Committee?
+How soon after a full board meeting will I hear from the IRB?

-You will hear back from two weeks to 30 days following submission.
+You will receive comments within two to four weeks following the meeting.
 It's important to understand that protocols are rarely approved without requiring at least minor modifications.
-You will be notified whether your protocol was approved, requires modifications and re-submission to the Committee, or whether you need only make minor modifications that do not require full committee review.
+You will be notified whether your protocol was approved, requires modifications and re-submission to the Committee, or whether you need only make minor modifications that do not require full committee re-review.

 What if I intend to conduct human subjects research in another country?